 - Connect with at least 50 other professionals on LinkedIn

 Whether you’re writing your LinkedIn profile for the first time or trying to improve the visibility of your existing profile, completely these steps will increase the likelihood that you appear in LinkedIn search results.

 LinkedIn Profile Optimization

-- Successful experience in sales, project management, or email marketing
+- Successful experience in sales, project management, customer support, or email marketing

 - Accrued knowledge in search engine optimization (SEO) or generally accepted accounting principles (GAAP)

 - Knowledge of industry specific tools and software like Photoshop, Workfront, Asana, etc.

 - Leadership, management, or teamwork skills

 These keywords are search terms likely to be used by recruiters in your industry and other users searching for your expertise.
 Without the right keywords, it is unlikely that someone will find you among the 500 million other LinkedIn profiles.
 How you present these skills and keywords should look different depending on which section of your LinkedIn profile you’re using them in.